PipeMFL-240K: A Large-scale Dataset and Benchmark for Object Detection in Pipeline Magnetic Flux Leakage Imaging: Detailed Information of PipeMFL-240K

 After acquisition, the raw frame data undergo axial data parsing and are reconstructed into a continuous MFL signal distribution referenced to the axial distance along the pipeline.
 By integrating odometer information for spatial mapping, an axial MFL data curve is generated.
 Subsequently, pseudo-color mapping is applied to convert the signal intensity into an intuitive two-dimensional pseudo-color representation, providing a unified data format for subsequent defect identification and analysis.

 \paragraph{\textbf{Selection and Filtering}} As illustrated in Fig.~\ref{fig:datafilter}, the complete pipeline pseudo-color images are cropped into fixed-size patches at intervals of 5 m.
-Each patch has a resolution of 5000 × 2400 pixels, resulting in a total of 288,384 images.
+Each patch has a resolution of 5000 $\times$ 2400 pixels, resulting in a total of 288,384 images (without Zero-shot Set).
 Subsequently, 20\% of the dataset is randomly removed to achieve data anonymization and conceal location-related information, corresponding to the exclusion of 48,064 images.
-After data filtering, the remaining 240,320 images constitute the PipeMFL-240K dataset.
+After data filtering, the remaining 240,320 images, together with the Zero-shot Set, constitute the PipeMFL-240K dataset.